 - Greek religion

 - Love and relationships as conceived in the ancient world

 - Politics of the Late Roman Republic

 - Athens and the Invention of Democracy

 All components in this group involve the study of an area of classical thought, in combination with either the study of literature in translation or visual/material culture.

-Grade 6 in Classical Civilisation GCSE
+Grade 6 in Classical Civilisation or a comparable subject at GCSE.